jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   - **lawyer** has the meaning given to it by section 6 of the Lawyers and Conveyancers Act 2006
   - **local authority** means a regional council or territorial authority
   - **local board** has the same meaning as in section 5(1) of the Local Government Act 2002
+  - **long-lived infrastructure** means—
+    (a) pipelines that distribute or transmit natural or manufactured gas:
+    (b) a network for the purpose of telecommunication as defined in section 5 of the Telecommunications Act 2001:
+    (c) facilities for the generation of electricity:
+    (d) any part of the electricity network:
+    (e) structures, facilities, or infrastructure for transport by any means (for example, cycleways, walkways, roads, rail, bridges, or ports):
+    (f) facilities for the loading or unloading of cargo or passengers transported by any means:
+    (g) any infrastructure that regulations made under section 360 prescribe as long-lived infrastructure
   - **maataitai** means food resources from the sea and means the areas from which these resources are gathered
   - **Mana Whakahono a Rohe** means an iwi participation arrangement entered into under subpart 2 of Part 5
   - **mana whenua** means customary authority exercised by an iwi or hapu in an identified area